 By understanding exactly what an Ibogaine treatment center is offering, and the costs associated, you will have a better chance at finding a clinic that can offer value without cutting corners when it comes to safety.

 Consider the options.
-5-day treatment programs often offer a more affordable approach, while also giving the addict plenty of time to recover.
+7-day treatment programs often offer a more effective approach, while also giving the addict plenty of time to recover.
 If you want a VIP experience, and you are willing to pay for it, many clinics have these options as well.

 Make sure you are getting what you pay for.
 Don’t pay more money for reasons that don’t matter to you—or worse, for treatment options that don’t matter or don’t work.